top of page

 The more data you gather, the more the loop tightens.

-It’s a horrible, vicious circle - and one I know all too well myself, having been stuck in this loop for a year, and one I see with my clients every single day.
+It’s a frustrating, circular pattern - and one I know all too well myself, having been stuck in it personally in the past, and one I see with my clients every single day.

 You are actually exceptionally good at analysis.